JanWen/gnar_score/README.md

 ```
 Where `prob_outcome` is the prediction of out model and `w` is the weight, which is adjusted in proportion to the confidence of our prediction (high confidence, high weight).

-After incorporating the models predations the `mean_squared_error` of the systems predictions is around `35%`.
+After incorporating the models predations the `mean_squared_error` of the systems predictions is around `37%`.
+This is an increase of about 7 percentage points, which may not sound like a lot, but is a good result for a highly randomized environment of a League of Legends match.

+The script `mean_squared_error.py` will calculate and output the mean suared error for the elo system with and without the prediction model.

 <br></br>